IntelliTect/Coalesce/docs/topics/coalesce-json.md

         "configuration": "Debug",
     },

     // The name of the root generator to use.
-Defaults to "Knockout".
     // Available values are "Vue" and "Knockout".
     "rootGenerator": "Vue",